elsahtz2/SAR-ADA_website/index.md

         To truly understand the challenges women face in the film industry, we must first examine the current landscape.
         <br>
         This visualization highlights the current gender distribution in cinema, underscoring the imbalance that persists.
       As expected, a significant difference is observed in the number of actors between men and women.
-Here, men represent 66.18% of the actors, while women account for 33.82%.
 Now, the question is: even if women have always been underrepresented in cinema since its inception, has their representation increased over the years?
       </p>
     </div>
     <!-- gender distribution -->